 Rev. Adam Ricks

 I first experienced my call to ministry at the age of seventeen.
 After feeling called by God, I began to find the best place to acquire the training I needed to be an effective minister of God’s word.
 I found Oklahoma City University and studied religion.
 After graduating from OCU, I went on to earn my Master of Divinity degree from Perkins School of Theology at Southern Methodist University.
 During college at Oklahoma City University, I received the position as youth minister at Chandler First United Methodist Church.
 The church was wonderful and ready to do the work to grow a youth ministry program.
-During my time at Chandler, we were blown away by how God worked in the community.
+During my time at Chandler, I was blown away by how God worked in the community.
 We were able to grow a youth program from 6 teens to over 30 on an average Wednesday night.

-After two years in Elmore City, we went to serve in Ardmore First United Methodist Church.
+After two years in Elmore City, I went to serve in Ardmore First United Methodist Church.
 The church was in need of someone to lead in youth ministry, and help establish another Sunday morning worship service.
-The youth ministry was already healthy, which we were privileged to continue.
+The youth ministry was already healthy, which I was privileged to continue.
 The new worship service, that I was asked to lead, was a Sunday morning contemporary service.
 We put together a team that would help run a worship service and reach an underserved demographic in Ardmore.
 Immediately after launch, the service had success.
 People were encountering the Holy Spirit and numbers were growing.
 It was a great act of the Holy Spirit and I was humbled and privileged to be a part.

-After a few years in Ardmore, Jacinda and I began to think and pray about planting a church.
+After a few years in Ardmore, I began to think and pray about planting a church.
 In 2008, the United Methodist Church declared its intention to begin starting many new churches in the denomination.
 I put my name in the hat to be considered when Oklahoma began to start new churches.
 In the fall of 2009, I heard that Acts 2 United Methodist Church had a desire to mother a church in North East Edmond.
-The District Superintendent sent me to New Church Leader Institute where Jacinda and I were guided through the discernment process.
+The District Superintendent sent me to New Church Leader Institute where I was guided through the discernment process.
 Today Connect is a thriving church that is actively engaged in the community.

 Matt Austin is Connect Church’s Associate pastor.
 Matt has been working at Connect since 2012 and is a great addition to our team.
 A graduate of Saint Paul School of Theology, Matt knows how to connect with youth and and children to help nurture their spiritual growth.